Diamond head hike is one of Oahu’s most popular hikes, and for good reason!

 How difficult is Diamond Head?

 At 1.6 miles round trip, this hike is of easy/moderate difficulty and would be suitable for families and people of all ages.
-It begins on a slow incline on a paved road.
-This leads into a rockier trail with more uneven ground with some parts being much steeper.
-Just before the summit, there is a tunnel and a few sequences of stairs steep stairs which can be strenuous, but are completely worth the 360 degree view at the top!
+It begins on a slow incline on a paved road and leads into a rockier trail with more uneven ground with some parts being much steeper.
+Just before the summit, there is a tunnel and a few sequences of stairs which can be strenuous but are completely worth the 360-degree view at the top!

 How long does the hike take?